Oceanwide Plaza: History

+Construction

 The site was a vacant parking lot used by Crypto.com Arena patrons in the South Park neighborhood of Downtown Los Angeles.
 The site is immediately northwest of Los Angeles Metro Rail's Pico station.

 This development is part of a group of projects being developed on Figueroa Street in the 2010s, which allowed the addition of giant video advert screens facing Crypto.com Arena.
 Nearby projects include the Circa Towers and the Luxe Development.
 Oceanwide renderings also featured large ribbon-style video LED screens.

+On Hold

 The three apartment towers began construction in April 2018.
 By January 2019, interior construction on the project was put on hold.
-The developer cited restructuring of capital and indicated work on the plaza would resume "shortly".
+The developer cited restructuring of capital and indicated work on the plaza would resume shortly.
 Contractor Lendlease suspended work until late March 2019, when it was announced that construction had resumed after nine active liens had been filed by subcontractors totaling US$98.6 million.
-Due to the three-month pause in work, the opening date was delayed to an unknown date.
-Work once again stopped in late 2019.
 Media reported that the towers were stuck in limbo over unpaid work and pending lawsuits.
 The towers were an example of Chinese reductions in capital and investing in US real estate due to China's communist government's crackdown on capital flight due to its real estate financial crisis exacerbated by a US trade war.
 Completion of work was reported to be uncertain and all work was put on hold in late 2019.

+In 2020, former Los Angeles City Councilmember, Jose Huizar, who had represented the Downtown area and chaired the council's Planning Committee, was arrested on charges that he had accepted bribes from several developers, including China-Oceanwide, in exchange for allowing their projects to continue.
+By November 2022, the construction cranes were removed from the towers due to ongoing financial and legal issues, signaling further delays for the project.

+Foreclosure

 After China-Oceanwide failed to pay its debts, the project was foreclosed on by June 2023 and listed for sale.
 No asking price information was released.
 China-Oceanwide owed $157 million to a group of EB-5 lenders and planned to repay them from the proceeds of the sale.
 Lendlease filed a claim in court that it should be first in line for payment in the foreclosure sale.
 Lendlease also filed with the California Court of Appeals to invalidate the EB-5 loans altogether, claiming fraud and misrepresentation.
 In filings with the Hong Kong Stock Exchange, China-Oceanwide said that more than $1.2 billion was needed to finish the project and that they had already spent $1.1 billion.
 They removed the building from the sale.
+The project entered bankruptcy court.